AlphaX1000/iNTOXICAT/README.md

 # iNTOXICAT
-BLE Based Smart Solution for Drunk Driving for Personal Use
+BLE Based Smart Alcohol Breathalyzers to prevent Drunk Driving Cases for Personal Use